IvS-KULeuven/cgse/docs/dev_guide/uv.md

     $ source .venv/bin/activate
     ```

+!!! info

+    In a workspace, maintaining a virtual environment per package might be a hassle and most of the time that is not
+    needed.
+A good approach is to always use the virtual environment at the workspace root.
+This `venv` which will be
+    automatically created if you run a command or if you use `uv sync` in the package folder.
+With `uv sync` you can
+    make sure the virtual environment is up-to-date and contains only those dependencies that are required for the
+    package you are in.
+So, each time you switch to another package and want to run a comand or a test for that
+    package, use

+    ```
+    $ uv sync
+    ```

 ## Building and publishing all packages

 We have chosen for one and the same version number for all packages in the `cgse` monorepo.
 That means that whenever